Queries

 Caching query results

 Whenever Apollo Client fetches query results from your server, it automatically caches those results locally.
-This makes subsequent executions of the same query extremely fast.
+This makes later executions of that same query extremely fast.

 To see this caching in action, let's build a new component called